Frequently Asked Questions

 Q: If I did not graduate as planned, do I need to fill out another application?

-Q: What are the requirements to make the Dean's Honors List?
+Q: What are the requirements for the Dean’s List?

-A: The Dean's Honors List honors all full-time undergraduates in the University who earn a 3.50 or better grade-point average for the courses totaling 12 or more numerically graded credits for a given semester.
+A: The Dean's List honors all full-time undergraduate students at MSU who earn a 3.50 or higher grade-point average for the courses totaling 12 or more numerically graded credits for a given semester.

 Q: How do I get my diploma?

-A: Your diploma will be sent to the mailing address you provided on your Application for Graduation, and will be mailed to you approximately four to six weeks after the end of the semester that you graduate.
+A: Your diploma will be sent to the mailing address provided on your Application for Graduation and mailed to you approximately four to eight weeks after the end of the semester that you graduate.

 Q: What is the size of my diploma?